skdishansachin/spring-boot-recipes/recipes/logging.md

 ### Logging to the console

-You can log data from any class using the `Logger` interface.
+You can log messages from any class using the `Logger` interface.
 Here's an example of how to log data in a service or controller class:

 ```java
 import org.slf4j.Logger;